 The Secret to Sweet, Glowing Skin

 All through the winter, you dream of the sizzling summer season, when the sun, delicately reveals the radiant beauty of your supple skin and gives you a healthy glow.
-You imagine the time when you’re able to take off your heavy coat with winter scarf and hat, when looking out your frosted window that depicts wintry weather filled with cold icicles on the trees and soft snow on the ground.
+You imagine the time when you’re able to take off your heavy coat with winter scarf and hat when looking out your frosted window that depicts wintry weather filled with cold icicles on the trees and soft snow on the ground.

 You delight in wearing light clothing, shorter skirts if you’re female and short-sleeve shirts with tank tops during the hot summer months.
-You long for the warm feel of the sun and refreshing breeze on your skin and want a glowing complexion that indicates thriving health, a way off from a pale washed out winter complexion.
+You long for the warm feel of the sun and a refreshing breeze on your skin and want a glowing complexion that indicates thriving health, a way off from a pale washed out winter complexion.

 Your Skin Can Be Clogged with Dead Cells